 "The whole road realignment has been graded, but utility work still needs to be done before we can complete the new section," said Germanowski.

 The road's relocation has allowed the 5,000-foot main runway to be extended north by 790 feet.
-In addition, another 1,000-foot unpaved safety area is being
+In addition, another 1,000-foot unpaved safety area is being installed on each end of the runway.

 As for South Mountain Road, it will remain closed to through traffic until about Thanksgiving.